Android TV: Introduction and How It Works

 Puffin TV Browser

-Surprisingly even though Google is a driving force behind Chrome as we already know as one of the most popular browsers on earth, Android TV does not come with an inbuilt browser of any sort.
+Surprisingly, even though Google is a driving force behind Chrome, as we already know, as one of the most popular browsers on earth, Android TV does not come with an inbuilt browser of any sort.

 Puffing browser is one of the apps featured on the Google Play store that you can use to replace the absent Chrome browser, and this browser comes with an interface that is just perfect for your TV.

-In the exception of all of its vital functions, the puffin browser is a fantastic way to quickly jump on the web to carry out occasional tasks that your Google assistant cannot take care of.
+With the exception of all of its vital functions, the puffin browser is a fantastic way to quickly jump on the web to carry out occasional tasks that your Google assistant cannot take care of.

 Games